sofayam/transpod/ReadMe.md

 > python transcribe <mp3file>

 ## sync transcriptions

-use script rsyncontent to rsync to rpm17 rather than clogging up git with everything. (maybe move to another directory altogether)
+use script rsyncontent* to rsync to rpm17/hako rather than clogging up git with everything. (maybe move to another directory altogether)

 some fuss involved in asking extra permissions to rsync the stuff over there in the first place